joakibj/tswcalc/README.md

 tswcalc can be found at: http://joakibj.github.io/tswcalc

-Note: all active development of tswcalc takes place in the [`develop` branch](https://github.com/joakibj/tswcalc/tree/develop).
+Note: all active development of tswcalc takes place in the [`develop`](https://github.com/joakibj/tswcalc/tree/develop) branch.
+Stable releases are merged into [`master`](https://github.com/joakibj/tswcalc/tree/master).

 Installing
 --------